 The Board of Directors of MAPFRE S.A. is the most senior body responsible for ensuring the efficacy of the Internal Control System and Risk Management System, by establishing the risk profile and risk tolerance limits.
-It is also responsible for approving the main risk management and general strategies and policies, including the policy on identifying, managing, and controlling risks, including tax risks, and the policy on oversight of the internal information and control systems.

 3. RISK MANAGEMENT 3.1.
 Integrated management model